- Must be a U.S. citizen or eligible noncitizen

 - Submit your FAFSA, then save a copy of your submitted information for your records.

 - If your application requires you to provide follow-up documentation such as verification forms, you'll be notified by the Enrollment Service Center (ESC) via email.
 You'll be directed to Self-Service Banner to access the forms online that you'll need to print and submit to ESC.

 - You will receive a Student Aid Report (SAR), which is a copy of the information you submitted on the FAFSA.
 Check the SAR for accuracy and make any necessary corrections to your FAFSA.

 - The information reported in the FAFSA is used in a formula to calculate the Expected Family Contribution (EFC), which is listed on your SAR.
 The EFC is an index of the family's ability to pay for college expenses for a year; the EFC is not necessarily what a family will pay out of pocket for school.

 - To determine financial need, the EFC is subtracted from the cost of attendance (tuition, fees, books, supplies, room, board, personal and transportation expenses).

-- NSU may mail you an aid award letter detailing the amount and type of federal financial aid for which you've qualified.
+- NSU may mail you an aid award offer detailing the amount and type of federal financial aid for which you've qualified.
 Click HERE for the 2022-23 Award Offer Guide.
-Return your signed and fully completed aid award letter, along with any other required documents, to the NSU Financial Aid Office.
+Return your signed and fully completed aid award offer, along with any other required documents, to the NSU Financial Aid Office.